tmunzer/chatterbox/README.md

 # chatterbox

 This is a Free web app based on the Aerohive monitoring APIs, and using Slack and Spark APIs to send alert messages to Slack and Spark accounts.
+This application is monitoring Aerohive Devices with ACS APIs, and send message when a device is added/removed/connected/disconnected.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.